mharen/mharen.github.io/blog/2010/2010-03-moving-list-items-between-lists.md

 These events aren’t bound to the items themselves.
 Rather they sit higher up the DOM and, through some event delegation magic, are handled by any <code>li</code> matching the selector (including elements appended in the future).
 So when an <code>li</code>’s <code>move</code> icon is clicked, the event handler walks up the DOM until it finds the <code>li</code> element, and moves it to the other list via a call to <code>appendTo()</code>.
-This technique can be combined with <a href="http://jqueryui.com/demos/sortable/">jQuery UI’s sortable component</a>, too, for drag/drop and reorder support, too.
+This technique can be combined with [jQuery UI’s sortable component](http://jqueryui.com/demos/sortable/), too, for drag/drop and reorder support, too.

-It’s also really easy to add animation (<a href="http://jsbin.com/ucoqi/3">demo</a>, <a href="http://jsbin.com/ucoqi/3/edit">source</a>):
+It’s also really easy to add animation ([demo](http://jsbin.com/ucoqi/3), [source](http://jsbin.com/ucoqi/3/edit)):

 <pre class="csharpcode">  $(<span class="kwrd">function</span>(){
     $(<span class="str">'ul#list1 .move'</span>).live(<span class="str">'click'</span>, <span class="kwrd">function</span>(){